Skip to main content

 In a cannabis facility, capital expenditures typically include:

-• Construction and build-out of the facility (walls, floors, clean rooms, vaults, security).
+• Construction and build-out of the facility (walls, floors, clean rooms, vaults, security)

-• Major cultivation and processing equipment (lighting, HVACD, fertigation, tables, extraction systems, packaging lines).
+• Major cultivation and processing equipment (lighting, HVACD, fertigation, tables, extraction systems, packaging lines)

-• Soft costs such as architecture, engineering, licensing, application fees, and consulting.
+• Soft costs such as architecture, engineering, licensing, application fees, and consulting

-CapEx differs from OpEx because you don’t expense it all at once; instead, you capitalize the cost and spread it over the asset’s useful life through depreciation.
+CapEx differs from OpEx because you capitalize the cost and spread it over the asset's useful life through depreciation.
+Managing capital expenditures wisely is critical—overspending on CapEx can delay breakeven and reduce investor returns.

-• Work with CannaCribs Consulting for design, cultivation system design, cultivation facility layout, KPIs, and SOPs tailored to your market and operation.
+• Work with CannaCribs Consulting for design, cultivation system design, facility layout, KPIs, and SOPs tailored to your market and operation.

-• Leverage GrowersHouse for vetted equipment—lighting, HVACD, irrigation, CO₂ systems, and more—plus the CannaCribs Consulting service blocks available directly through their commercial division.
+• Leverage GrowersHouse for vetted equipment—lighting, HVACD, irrigation, CO₂ systems, and more.

 Start with a solid financial model.
 If the numbers don't work in Excel, they won't magically work in the real world.